 Kick-start your anti-aging regimen.

 Everyone has a different philosophy when it comes to anti-aging.
-Starting out by including at least one anti-aging product in your skincare routine could be a good way to ease into the process and also try out ingredients that work for you.
-“Start a product that contains vitamin C or other antioxidants.
+Including at least one anti-aging product in your skincare routine could be a good way to ease into the process and also try out ingredients that work for you.
+“Start with a product that contains vitamin C or other antioxidants.
 These products help prevent premature aging by preventing the oxidative damage that occurs with UV exposure and environmental pollution,” says Chiu.